dkandalov/kotlin-99/readme.md

 ```

 ### [P17][] (*) Split a list into two parts.
 The length of the first part is given.
-Use a Tuple for your result.
+Use a `Pair` for your result.
 Example:
 ``` kotlin
 > split(3, "abcdefghijk".toList())